 The use of the IRS has complimented initiatives put in place as part of Main Roads Traffic Congestion Management Program (TCMP) and will continue to help Perth's road users navigate the Metropolitan area safely and effectively as we investigate further opportunities where the network can benefit from the service.

-For further information about other initiatives we are undertaking to Keep Perth Moving, visit our Managing Traffic Congestion page.
+For further information about other initiatives we are undertaking to Keep Perth Moving, visit our Traffic Congestion Management Program website.